-Here is the second part of my post from yesterday here is the link in case you missed it: Shutter Priority.
+Here is the first part of my post here is the link in case you missed it: Shutter Priority.

 When the camera is set to Aperture Priority ( Av, A) you control the aperture and the camera will automaticaly select the Shutter Speed for proper exposure.

 Aperture priority works in the same manner but you will have to watch your shutter speed (remember the guidelines)